twa-dev/Mark42/Readme.md

 # mark42
-mark42 is a simple lightweight treeshackable UI library with 0 dependencies for Telegram Web Apps (TWA).
+mark42 is a simple lightweight tree-shakable UI library with 0 dependencies for Telegram Web Apps (TWA).

 ## Installation